Zamiell/isaac-faq/misc/Blog-Response.md

 As for Lua, programming mods has essentially no cost - you open up Notepad, type up some code, save the file and then boot up the game and see if it worked.

 So, for people who *are* familiar with command-line tools and/or programming, the question becomes more of a cost-benefit analysis.
-Is it worth it to spend a few minutes to install IsaacScript and have a more complex setup in return for saving hours and hours of mod-troubleshooting?
+Is it worth it to spend a few minutes to install IsaacScript and have a more complex setup in return for saving hours of troubleshooting down the line?
 For anyone making a small mod that will only take an hour or so to make in the first place, the answer is almost unquestionably **no**.
 For anyone making a big mod, the answer is almost unquestionably **yes**.
 For anyone making medium mods, it probably depends on other factors.

 <br>